Bairav-2003/Experiment-3-Implementation-of-MLP-for-non-linear-separable-problem/README.md

 ## PROGRAM
 ```
-Developed by Easwar J
+Developed by  : Bairav Skandan Loha
-Register no  212221230024
+Register no  212221230010
 ```

 ```